awsdocs/amazon-s3-userguide/doc_source/list-obj-version-enabled-bucket.md

 ```

 **Example — Retrieving all versions of a key**
- To retrieve a subset of object versions, you use the request parameters for GET Bucket\.
-For more information, see [GET Bucket](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketGET.html)\.
+ To retrieve a subset of object versions, you use the request parameters for `GET Bucket`\.
+For more information, see [https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketGET.html](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketGET.html)\.

 1. Set the `prefix` parameter to the key of the object that you want to retrieve\.